consensusnetworks/casimir/README.md

 ## 📊 Data

-Data schemas, data operations/workflows, and analytics and ML notebooks are stored in the [common/data/] directory (also namespaced as the @casimir/data npm workspace).
-See the [Data Contribution Guide](common/data/README.md) for detailed usage instructions.
+Data schemas, data operations/workflows, and analytics and ML notebooks are stored in the [common/data] directory (also namespaced as the @casimir/data npm workspace).
+See the [@casimir/data README](common/data/README.md) for detailed usage instructions.

 ## Layout